logo

 SUMMIT One Vanderbilt Bowery Mural Los Tacos #1, NYC

-Welcome to the bigroads.com travel guide to New York City!
-The intent of this page is to provide travel recommendations to help you plan your next trip to the Big Apple.
+Welcome to the Bigroads.com travel guide to New York City!
+The intent of this page is to provide recommendations to help you plan your next trip to the Big Apple.
 Like any guidebook or website, the recommendations on this page are opinionated and could not possibly include every great attraction or restaurant that exists in the city.
+That being said, you should be able to find some valuable information here.

 Take note that I build and maintain this website primarily as a hobby and public service.
 I take joy in performing travel research and sharing my experiences and adventures with others.
 Your constructive feedback about this site and its content is encouraged.
 Please email me if you have any suggestions, corrections, and/or ideas for improvement.